 BMW 5 Series review - Interior, design and technology

-Top quality materials, slick design and cutting edge tech combine to create a cabin that oozes premium appeal.
+Top quality materials, slick design and cutting edge tech combine to create a cabin that oozes premium appeal

 Apart from a brief spell of daring design in the early 2000s, BMW has always taken a cautionary and conservative approach to styling.
 And given the loyal customer base of the 5 Series, it’s no surprise the brand has played it safe with the latest model.

 The interior of the old 5 Series was starting to feel a little dated compared to rivals such as the Mercedes E-Class.
-There was nothing wrong with the quality of the materials or construction, but the design and infotainment were staring to look old hat.
+There was nothing wrong with the quality of the materials or construction, but the design and infotainment were starting to look old hat.

 As a result, BMW has pulled out all the stops with this latest car, which takes its cues from the 7 Series flagship.
 In fact, from behind the wheel you could easily mistake the 5 Series for its larger brother.